ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python.md

 There are multiple ways of approaching a project structure design; it really depends on each personal taste.
 We'll be implementing a frontend, backend, configuration files and utility functions, so a main folder with subfolders as packages makes sense for our case:

-We will create a master folder (*project folder*) where our main file, inputs, outputs and packages will reside.
+We will create a master folder (*project folder*) where the inputs, outputs and source code will reside.
 This folder will have the following structure:
 - `sentiment-analysis-with-python`: The project folder.
-	- `main.py`: Our main function which the user will execute (*this will be the only point of contact for a typical user*).
 	- `datasets`: Where our datasets will be downloaded and read from.
 	- `outputs`: Where our analyses will be written in.
 	- `se_env`: Our virtual environment.
 	- `src`: Where the source code will be located.
 	- `requirements.txt`: Where all the dependencies will be specified.
-	- `.gitignore`: Where we will specify folders and files to ignore comitting to GitHub.

 The application will be divided into multiple **packages** denoted by folders.
-Each package will contain **modules** denoted by files.
+Each package will contain **modules** belonging to a similar functionality, denoted by files.
 Each file will serve a specific purpose and will contain one main **class**.
 Each class will contain one or more **methods** denoted by functions.

+The package structure inside `src` will be as follows:

+- `src`: Where the source code will be located.
+	- `main.py`: Our main function which the user will execute (*this will be the only point of contact for a typical user*).
+	- `application`: Frontend packages
+	- `config`: Where we will store configuration files and default parameters for our application.
+	- `sentiment_analysis`: Where all the packages related to the analysis will be located.
+		- `models:` Where the model definition for VADER will be located.
+	- utils: Where helper scripts will be located.

 We will define classes using two approaches: the mixin approach and the classical single/multiple inheritance approach.